 I always have that image of what I want to look and feel like, it keeps me focused on my goal.
 No one is perfect, everyone at some point of their journey falls, the most important thing is to get back up as quickly as possible and go again.

-I hope these 5 really simple tips help you to make the very best start to 2017, here’s to your continued success, not only in looking, feeling and performing your best, but in living a better life as a whole.
+I hope these 5 really simple tips help you to make the very best start this year, here’s to your continued success, not only in looking, feeling and performing your best, but in living a better life as a whole.

 To your lean, healthy, optimised future,